aws-solutions-library-samples/guidance-for-connecting-automated-inputs-to-contact-centers-on-aws/README.md

     - Go to "Steps to Deploy" section in [readme](source/iot_simulator/README.md) file and run step 4 and 7
   - Wait for an hour
   - Review the Knowledge Base ([KB](assets/data/Troubleshooting_Guide.docx)) for the actions
-- Ensure the actions are taken as mentioned in the KB: a/ review the ticket in DynamoDB table, b/ review the email, c/ recieve a call (if it's instructed in the KB)
+- Ensure the actions are taken as mentioned in the KB: a\) review the ticket in DynamoDB table, b\) review the email, c\) recieve a call (if it's instructed in the KB)

 ### Run queries against the QnA Bot